jeremytammik/voltage_controlled_relay/README.md

 ## Schematic

-Here is the schematic for the voltage divider to measure the 24V battery voltage, the relays, and the LEDs showing their state:
+Here is the schematic to hook up the voltage divider measuring the 24V battery input voltage and control the relays and the LEDs showing their state:

 <center>
 <img src="img/2023-02-22_relay_schematic_02.jpg" alt="Voltage controlled switch schematic" title="Voltage controlled switch schematic" width="500"/> <!-- 1788 x 1318 pixels -->